-This exciting new community radio project brings together people who work to rejuvenate landscapes.
+This community radio project brings together people who work to rejuvenate landscapes.
 You might be working on a project that counters floods, droughts, soil erosion, or habitat loss.
-Together, we will make a radio programme that weaves together fascinating stories about water from across our changing world.
+Together, we are making a radio programme that weaves together fascinating stories about water from across our changing world.
 Let’s discover the challenges and successes we face in different ways and share our aspirations for the future.

-We want to listen to your experiences and hear the water sounds from your area.
+We are still continuing this project and would like to listen to your experiences and hear the water sounds from your area.

 - Two 30 second recordings that tell us about your relationship to water.
 It could be the sound of watering the garden, rainwater harvesting or just using water around your home.
 They should be in mp3 or wav format and phone recordings are acceptable